Microsoft Security Advisory (2719662)

 Vulnerabilities in Gadgets Could Allow Remote Code Execution

+- Microsoft is aware that some legitimate Gadgets running in Windows Sidebar could contain vulnerabilities.
 An attacker who successfully exploited a Gadget vulnerability could run arbitrary code in the context of the current user.
 If the current user is logged on with administrative user rights, an attacker could take complete control of the affected system.
-An attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
-Users whose accounts are configured to have fewer user rights on the system could be less impacted than users who operate with administrative user rights.

 Recommendation.
-Customers who are concerned about vulnerable or malicious Gadgets should apply the automated Fix It solution as soon as possible.
+Customers who are concerned about vulnerable or malicious Gadgets should apply the automated Microsoft Fix it solution as soon as possible.
 For more information, see the Suggested Actions section of this advisory.

 For more information about this issue, see the following references: